 This is just as true on a construction project as anywhere else.
-Showing your team that you appreciate their hard work and acknowledging when they’ve gone above and beyond expectations can be one of the greatest motivating tools you have.
+Showing your team that you appreciate their hard work and acknowledging when they’ve gone above and beyond expectations can be one of the most excellent motivating tools you have.

-You don’t have to stop production and have a parade but finding a way to recognize their individual and team accomplishments can be a great way how to improve employee morale.
+You don’t have to stop production and have a parade, but finding a way to recognize their individual and team accomplishments can be a great way to improve employee morale.

 4. Listen and Respond

-Many managers, supervisors, and bosses say they have an open door policy but never really give their team the opportunity to voice concerns, share ideas, or ask questions.
+Many managers, supervisors, and bosses say they have an open-door policy but never really allow their team to voice concerns, share ideas, or ask questions.

-If you want to know how to improve employee morale the most helpful tip may be to simply listen and respond.
+If you want to know how to improve employee morale, the most helpful tip may be listening and responding.

 5. Continuing Education

-For each member of the team to reach their potential they need to continue to learn and expand their skills.
+For each team member to reach their potential, they need to continue learning and expanding their skills.

-Whether you offer them reimbursement on tuition for in-class courses or prefer a MOOC educational program like Coursera.org it’s possible to give employees learning opportunities to gain knowledge and advance their career.
+Whether you offer them reimbursement on tuition for in-class courses or prefer a MOOC educational program like Coursera.org, it’s possible to give employees learning opportunities to gain knowledge and advance their careers.

 6. Opportunity for Advancement

-As employees gain new knowledge it can boost their morale if you give them opportunities to put their newly acquired skills into practice.
+As employees gain new knowledge, it can boost their morale if you give them opportunities to practice their newly acquired skills.

 7. Employee Assistance Programs and Initiatives

-Construction work can be long hours or even days or weeks at a time away from family.
-This can be hard on all the other areas of an employee’s life, and affect their job performance as they try to cope with the stress.
+Construction work can be long hours or even days or weeks at a time away from family, and this can be hard on all the other areas of an employee’s life and affect their job performance as they try to cope with the stress.